Part 8: Regressions

 Discrimination descriptive labels

 I have to look this up every time, so I am putting this here.
 Here’s a widely-used labeling for discrimination, which in this manuscript, we called it the “Hosmer-Lemeshow criteria”.
-These authors applied this to ROC curves, but I think it’s also fair to apply to C-statistics.
+These authors applied this to area under the ROC (AUROC) curves, but I think it’s also fair to apply to C-statistics.

 • 0.5: No discrimination